Amazon Says 238 Places Want to Host Its New Headquarters

 Continue Reading Below

-Cities including New York, Boston, Atlanta, Nashville and Austin, Texas, have said they applied for the new corporate site.
+Cities including New York, Boston, Atlanta, Nashville, Tenn., and Austin, Texas, have said they applied for the new corporate site.
 The more unexpected bidders included Puerto Rico, which was devastated by a hurricane last month, and several locations in Mexico and Canada.

 The proposals were due last week, and Amazon has said it would make a decision on the new location next year.